 Cilantro Plant Care

 Feed the cilantro bimonthly with any half strength nitrogen-rich fertilizer to promote the foliage growth.
-You don’t need to fertilize your cilantro plants much if you side dress them with compost or manure.
+You don’t need to fertilize your cilantro plants much if you side dress them with compost or aged manure.
 Also, the application of fish emulsion is recommended.

 Inspect your cilantro plants every day to see if the flowers are appearing, deadhead them regularly to promote the production of leaves.
 However, you can leave them if you want your plants to seed.